How This Family Feeds Five for $100 a Week

 Now, thanks to a lot of hard work, they’re happily living on just one income and have three beautiful children, ages 4, 3, and 5 months.
 “It was right about the time we started using EveryDollar that we were able to really hone in on our expenses and income and determine whether it would be financially possible for her to stay home,” Chris said.

 One way they accomplished their goal was by laser focusing on their grocery budget.
 Five mouths are a lot to feed, especially considering the average family of four in America spends anywhere from $700 to $900 a month on groceries.
 (1)

 “We used to circle around the grocery store and buy whatever we wanted—usually while we were hungry.
 The amount we were spending was astronomical.”

-Even though there are five of them—three being small, growing children, no less—Chris and his wife only spend $400 a month on food.
+Even though there are five of them—three being small, growing children, no less—Chris and Lydia only spend $400 a month on food.
 That’s only $100 a week.

 “We used to circle around the grocery store and buy whatever we wanted—usually while we were hungry.
 The amount we were spending was astronomical,” Chris explained.
 They weren’t paying much attention to where they shopped.
 “And different grocery stores can charge two or three times the price for the same product.”

 But there’s more to their budget savvy than shopping around and finding the lowest prices.

 “Once we narrowed our shopping down to a low-price grocery store, my wife really broke down our $100 a week into specific subcategories,” Chris explained.
 They had a certain amount they could spend on meat, vegetables and canned goods, for instance.

 Consider fruits and vegetables.
 “Say we have $15 to spend on fruit.
 We go to the store and look at whatever fruit fits within that budget limit.
 That way we aren’t limited to just buying strawberries every single time.”